 How can an institution get accredited?

 Applicants for accreditation must complete a self-assessment document which will then be considered by the Accreditation Panel.
 Once they are satisfied with the information, arrangements are made for a formal visit to the institution.
-Details of the process including its costs can be found in the Guidelines for Accreditation.

 - Guidelines for accreditation_Part I ECOO Accreditation Scheme (PDF)